 According to Dr. Gall, hickeys can last up to two weeks, depending on the severity, slowly dulling in color as each day passes.
 Before long, you have a nasty looking yellow-brown spot that eventually fades completely, like any other bruise.
 Sure, they might be unsightly or sore after the fact, but in the heat of the moment, a hickey can also feel pretty damn good.
 “All the places that can be kissed are also places that can be bitten,” the Kama Suta reads.
 And if you’re not scheduled to have face time with your boss or parents any time soon, having a hickey can be a pretty fun badge of honor to wear.
-It’s like little (or not so little) reminder of sexy times past — something to make you smirk or blush when you catch your reflection, days (or weeks) after the act.
+It’s like little (or not so little) reminder of good times past — something to make you smirk or blush when you catch your reflection, days (or weeks) after the act.

 But how are hickeys dangerous, exactly?
 The appearance of a hickey may not be the biggest concern for you, as the trauma they can cause, though rare, is not always superficial.
 Here are six things you may not know about hickeys.